rwijtvliet/portfolyo/docs/core/pfline.rst

 An important characteristic of a portfolio line is its "kind".
 The property ``PfLine.kind`` has a value from the ``portfolyo.Kind`` enumeration and tells us the type of information it contains:

-* ``Kind.PRICE_ONLY``: "price-only" portfolio line.

-  This is a portfolio line which only contains price information.

-  As an examples, consider the forward price curve for a certain market area, or the fixed offtake price that a customer is paying for a certain delivery period.

-* ``Kind.VOLUME_ONLY``: "volume-only" portfolio line.
+* ``Kind.VOLUME``: "volume-only" portfolio line.

   This is a portfolio line that only contains volume information.

-  For example: the expected/projected development of offtake volume of a customer or customer group.
+  As an example, consider the expected/projected development of offtake volume of a customer or customer group.

   The volume in each timestamp can be retrieved by the user in units of energy (e.g., MWh) or in units of power (e.g., MW).

+* ``Kind.PRICE``: "price-only" portfolio line.

+  This is a portfolio line which only contains price information.

+  For example, the forward price curve for a certain market area, or the fixed offtake price that a customer is paying for a certain delivery period.

-* ``Kind.ALL``: "price-and-volume" portfolio line.
+* ``Kind.REVENUE``: "revenue-only" portfolio line.

+  For example, the payoff of a financially-settled put option, which has a monetary value (e.g., in Eur) without an associated volume being delivered.

+* ``Kind.COMPLETE``

-  This a portfolio line that contains both price and volume information.
+  This a portfolio line that contains volume, price and revenue information.

   For example: the volume that has been sourced to hedge a certain portfolio, e.g. in monthly or quarterly blocks.

   For each timestamp we have a volume (the contracted volume, both as energy and as power), a price (for which the volume was contracted) and a revenue (i.e., the multiplication of the energy and the price).

-  Revenue-only information, e.g. cash flows related to financially settled options, are stored as this kind of portfolio line as well, but with a volume of 0 in each delivery period.

-Under the hood, not all information that can be retrieved by the user is stored; redundant information is discarded and recalculated whenever necessary.
-For the volume, for example, only the energy is stored.
-The power can be calculated by dividing the energy (in MWh) by the duration of the timestamp (in h).
+"Volume-only" and "complete" portfolio lines contain redundant information.
+For the volume, the power (in MW) can be calculated by dividing the energy (in MWh) by the duration of the timestamp (in h).
+Likewise, the price (in Eur/MWh) can be calculated by dividing the revenue (in Eur) by the energy (in MWh).
+See also the note in the next section.

 --------------
 Initialisation
 --------------

 There are many ways to specify the timeseries from which to initialise a portfolio line; here we will discuss the most common ones.
 In all cases it is assumed that :doc:`the data has been prepared and standardized<../specialized_topics/dataprep>`.